Loading Events

 Maria Kolesnik — Drums

-An emerging drummer on the New York jazz scene, Maria Kolesnik is quickly gaining recognition for her dynamic touch and stylistic versatility across jazz and Latin traditions.
-A student of the renowned William Paterson University Jazz Program, she is part of a lineage that includes mentorship from leading jazz artists.
-She has performed with her own ensembles, including the Maria Kolesnik Quintet for the New Brunswick Jazz Project, and is steadily building a reputation as one of the rising young drummers to watch.
+An emerging drummer on the New York jazz scene, Maria Kolesnik is quickly gaining recognition for her dynamic touch, rhythmic sensitivity, and stylistic versatility across jazz, Latin, and contemporary improvisational traditions.
+A graduate of the renowned William Paterson University Jazz Program, she is part of a lineage shaped by mentorship from some of the region’s leading jazz artists and educators.

 Sue Williams — Bass